Gallopsled/pwntools/README.md

 # Documentation
 Our documentation is available at http://pwntools.readthedocs.org/

+To get you started, we've provided some example solutions for past CTF challenges in our [write-ups repository](https://github.com/Gallopsled/pwntools-write-ups).

 # Installation
 Pwntools is available as a pip package.
 You can install it by running `pip2 install pwntools`.